enyojs/enyo-docs/developer-guide/building-apps/managing-data/building-data-driven-apps.md

     });
 ```

-For performance, `enyo.Model` does not support binding to nested data
+For performance, `enyo/Model` does not support binding to nested data
 structures within a model.
 If a service returns nested data that your app needs
 to bind to, you could use the `parse()` function to flatten the structure.
 For
 example, if the fetched model data looked like this...